openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>API - in JSON format, relative links, and must not contain schema, hostname, and port</td>
+   <td>API - in JSON format, use relative links, and must not contain schema, hostname, and port.
+Alternatively, an absolute link can be used, in which case the service must translate the link to the form that goes through the Gateway that is based on the X-Forwarded-* Headers</td>
  </tr>
   <tr>
    <th style="background-color:#555555">21</th>